Concordium/concordium-wallet-proxy/README.md

 ## Get transactions

 The endpoint `/accTransactions/{account address}` retrieves a partial list of transactions affecting an account.
-There are two versions of the endpoint, `v0` and `v1`.
+There are three versions of the endpoint, `v0`, `v1` and `v2`.
+Version `v0` treats transactions with memos as the equivalent transaction without a memo.
+Versions `v0` and `v1` exclude the special transaction outcomes for suspending inactive validators, which are included in `v2`.

-They both support the following parameters.
+They support the following parameters.
 - `order`: whether to order the transactions in ascending or descending order of occurrence.
 A value beginning with `d` or `D` is interpreted as descending; any other (or no) value is interpreted as ascending.
 - `from`: a transaction id.
 If the order is ascending, return transactions with higher ids than this; if the order is descending, return transactions with lower ids.
 - `limit`: the maximum number of transactions to return; defaults to 20; values above 1000 are treated as 1000.